-More precisely, the student life encompasses the following three dimensions:
+Student life encompasses the following three dimensions:

 - 1. The educational aspect

 - 2. The spiritual aspect

-- 3. The life aspect
+- 3. The communal life aspect

 2.1.
-FIRST SECTION: EDUCATIONAL LIFE REQUIREMENTS
+FIRST SECTION: EDUCATIONAL REQUIREMENTS

-The student has to count academic achievement as part of their qualification for service in the Church.
-Consequently, the student has to abide by the following:
+The students consider academic achievement as part of their prerequisite for serving in the Church.
+Consequently, they abide by the following:

-The use of the Institute Library or modern technologies available at the UOB is necessary to expand the horizons of the students and to prepare them for free and open discussions.
-Limiting oneself to the lessons given in class by professors is a weakness that negatively affects performance and productivity.
-The Institute of Theology encourages its students to consult books and to get acquainted with recent scientific developments with the spirit of responsibility that it promotes.
+The use of the Institute Library or modern technologies available at the UOB is necessary to expand the horizons of the students and prepare them for free and open discussions.
+The Institute of Theology encourages students to consult academic resources and get acquainted with recent scientific developments with a spirit of responsibility.